-And Elonru guided Ëyord to a place in the midst of Ara where four molded forms lay in the dust.
+And Elonru guided Ëyord to a place in the midst of Ara where four moulded forms lay in the dust.
 Closely they resembled the form of the Glimmdrad, yet in many respects they differed, and no breath was in them.
 One was short, broad-chested, with limbs of an oak tree’s girth.
-A second was even shorter than the first, but slighter of build and bestowed with a bountiful head of brown curls.
+A second was even shorter than the first, but slighter of build and bestowed with a bountiful head of verdant curls.
 A third likeness was tall – much taller than Ëyord himself.
 He lay sprawled upon the ground as though he had meandered to exactly that spot so as to promptly plop upon the emerald earth and catch a wink or two.
 Yet Ëyord mused most over the last figure.
-The still form almost exactly mirrored the Glimmdrad’s bearing save that the ears were not so tapered nor was the skin’s hue so pale.
+The still form almost exactly mirrored the Glimmdrad’s bearing save that the ears were neither double-edged and tapered nor was the skin’s hue so pale.
 Thus The King showed Ëlonru their mien.
 The Glimmdrad asked whether they would walk and speak as he and Arlyn did.

-“Not yet.
-Their time is not come.”
+‘Not yet.
+Their time is not come.’

 This one thing, then, Elonru did command him not to sing into being – that of creating life.
 For the power to create out of nothing and to give breath of life was Elonru’s alone.
 To unlawfully claim that Kingship-right meant death upon the guilty creature on the very day of the evil deed’s doing.
 And Ëyord obeyed for a time.
 Yet only for a time.